Substra/substra-documentation/src/errors.md

 ### Add a train tuple

 In debug mode, when you run the `add_traintuple` method with large data, a Docker container is launched and then exit showing this last log `substratools.algo - launching training task` and no further stacktrace.
 This might be related to a lack of memory (use `docker stats`) and you tweak this limit by using a higher `shm_size` in the `spawner.py` file.

-## Exhaustive list of exceptions

-If you want to go further, you can have a look to the [full list of exceptions](https://github.com/SubstraFoundation/substra-backend/blob/master/backend/substrapp/tasks/exceptions.json) handled by the backend.
-This can provide you with some insight about the issue you are facing.